Studying the Biology of IDH-mutant Gliomas Via Longitudinal Observation of 2-hydroxyglutarate (2-HG) Using MR Spectroscopy

 • - Despite having a better prognosis compared to their IDH WT counterparts, IDH-mutant LGGs undergo a slow but unremitting higher-grade transformation (HT) and eventually become high grade gliomas (HGGs).

-• - Age greater than or equal to18 years, KPS greater than or equal to 60% Design: - This is prospective observational study.
+• - Age >=18 years, KPS >= 70% Design: - This is a prospective observational study.

 Arms & Interventions